-European mobile operators have been working for two years with equipment manufacturers and vertical players on various trials in order to validate 5G's capabilities.
-At end-March 2020, it was clear that they are heavily involved in 5G testing with 191 trials reported at that time (up from 138 in Q4/2018) in EU-27 countries plus the UK.
+European mobile operators have been working for more than two years with equipment manufacturers and vertical industry players on various trials and pilots in order to validate 5G's capabilities.
+At end-September 2020, it was clear that they are heavily involved in 5G testing with 199 trials reported at that time (up from 138 in Q4/2018) in EU-27 countries plus the UK.

-During the year 2019, many European mobile operators were preparing the commercial phase as the first 5G smartphones became available in the second or third quarter, and now commercial services are already available in a number of cities in Europe.
-Deployments are on-going with tens to hundreds www.idate.org © IDATE DigiWorld 2020 - p.
-8 of base stations to be turned on in many European cities.
-Ten EU Member States (plus the UK) enjoy 5G services (Austria, Finland, Germany, Hungary, Ireland, Italy, Latvia, Romania, Spain and the UK), and in some countries there are more than one 5G service provider: three players provide 5G services (Mobile and/or FWA) in Austria (T-Mobile, A1 and Hutchison), in Finland (DNA, Elisa and Telia) and in Romania (Digi, Vodafone and Orange).
-Countries with two 5G commercial operators are Italy (TIM and Vodafone), Germany (T-Mobile and Vodafone) and Ireland (Eir and Vodafone).
-All four mobile operators in the United Kingdom (EE, Vodafone, 02, Three: FWA) offer commercial 5G services.
-The latest announced commercial service launches took place in January 2020 in Austria (A1 Telekom) and Latvia (Tele2) and in December 2019 (Eir in Ireland).
+During the year 2019, many European mobile operators were preparing the commercial phase as the first 5G smartphones became available in the second or third quarter, and now commercial services are already available in a large number of cities throughout Europe.
+Deployments are on-going with generally tens to hundreds of base stations to be switched on in many European cities.
+Germany already has more than 10,000 5G base stations in operation.

+At the end of September 2020, eighteen countries (EU Member States plus the UK) enjoy 5G services (Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, Germany, Hungary, Ireland, Italy, Latvia, Netherlands, Poland, Romania, Slovenia, Spain, Sweden and the UK), and in several countries there are more than one 5G service provider: three players provide 5G services (mobile and/or FWA) in Austria (T-Mobile, A1 and Hutchison), in Finland (DNA, Elisa and Telia), Ireland (Eir, Three and Vodafone),

+Netherlands (KPN, T-Mobile and VodafoneZiggo), Poland (Orange, Polkomtel and T-Mobile Poland), Romania (Digi, Vodafone and Orange) and in Sweden (Tele2, Tre and Telia).
+Countries with two 5G commercial operators are Czechia (Telefonica and Vodafone), Germany (T-Mobile and Vodafone), Hungary (Magyar Telekom and Vodafone Hungary), Italy (TIM and Vodafone) and Latvia (LMT and Tele2).
+All four mobile operators in Spain (Orange, Masmovil, Telefonica and Vodafone) and in the United Kingdom (EE, Vodafone, 02, Three: FWA) offer commercial 5G services.
+Many commercial service launches took place in September 2020: TDC in Denmark, Three in Ireland, and three mobile operators in Spain (Orange, Masmovil and Telefonica).